tenaciousRas/ledwax-photon-firmware/README.md

 >	mht : Set holdTime - the multi-color-hold-time.
 The multi-color-hold-time determines how long each color is displayed before the transition to the next color.
 Valid values are 0 - 65535 (16-bit integer).

 >	lfm : Set fadeMode - the led-fade-mode.
 The led-fade-mode is the style of transition between colors, and only applies to certain display modes.
-A value of 0 enables the native-fade color transition, so colors 'fade' from one to next.
-A value of 1 disables the native-fade transition, so that each pixel along the strip is switched from one color to next.
-The transition time is defined by the ledFadeModeTimeInterval variable, and can be adjusted with the 'lfti' command.
+A value of 0 enables the native-fade color transition, which causes the color of the entire strip to smoothly transition from one color to the next.
+A value of 1 disables the native-fade transition, which causes each pixel along the strip to switch from one color to next.
 This setting currently only applies to display modes 0 - 10.
+Valid values are 0, 1.
+The time spent during transition is defined by the ledFadeModeTimeInterval variable, and can be adjusted with the 'lfti' command.

 >	lfti : Set fadeTime - the led-fade-mode time-interval.
-The LED-fade-mode time-interval is the duration of execution of the LED color transition.
+The LED-fade-mode time-interval defines the duration of the LED color transition, in milliseconds.
+Valid values are 0 - 65535 (16-bit integer)

 #### Example Commands
 * idx;0